mupotsal/SimpleTweet/README.md

 Describe any challenges encountered while building the app.

+All went well, the instructions were straight forward.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing